Performance Details

 Target #2: Investigate all alleged Workers" Compensation Act fraud.

-Target #3: 75% of investigations are completed within six months.
+Target #3: 75 percent of investigations are completed within six months.

 Target #4: Educate employers about the Workers" Compensation Act requirements.